 The human body has a total of 78 organs, each one of them performing a different function.

-After the food you eat passes through the stomach, the small intestine collects nutrients from the food and moves them into the bloodstream, converting food into molecules that cells can use.
+After the food you eat passes through the stomach, the small intestines collect nutrients from the food and move them into the bloodstream, converting food into molecules that cells can use.
 As the now-processed food reaches the large intestines, the water from the food is absorbed and the remaining food is turned into waste.
 The rectum stores the waste and sends signals to the brain to let it know the waste is ready to be eliminated from the body.

-J. Calvin Coffey, an Irish surgeon and a professor, contributed to the reclassification of the mesentery through his research.
-The main reason why the mesentery was not classified as an organ before was because it was believed have several parts.
+J. Calvin Coffey, an Irish surgeon and professor, contributed to the reclassification of the mesentery through his research.
+The main reason why the mesentery was not classified as an organ before was that it was believed to have several parts.
 Coffey’s research shows that this is not true, and instead, the mesentery is one continuous structure.

-Finally, the mesentery might not only help simplify complicated surgeries, but even lead to better medications being developed, benefiting many patients in the future.
+Finally, the understanding of mesentery might not only help simplify complicated surgeries but lead to better medications that can benefit many patients in the future.